marcginestet/quartz/content/index.md

 	- Generative & Parametric Design
 	- Visualization, Rendering & BIM
 	- Climate-positive design
-- 🌱 I’m currently working as an architectural project consultant and I'm tutoring students in design technologies
+- 🌱 I’m currently working as an architect and I'm tutoring students in design technologies
 - 💞️ I like to collaborate on solutions related to above topics
 - 📫 Reach me by email m-dot-ginestet-at-qq-dot-com